cozygene/glint/README.md

 For more details see "Dependencies".

 ### Quick example
-The following command will conduct EWAS on a metylation data (found in file data.txt) and a phenotype (found in the file phenotype.txt).
+This command will conduct EWAS on a metylation data and a phenotype (files 'data.txt' and 'phenotype.txt').
-Fisrt it will remove sites with low std (lower than 0.02).
-Then it will run association test (linear regression) for each site on a phenotype.
+Fisrt it will remove sites low variance sites, then it will run association test (linear regression) for each site on a phenotype.
 Finally it will plot the results and will generate a publication-quality qq-plot and a Manhattan plot.
 ```
 python glinttodo.py --datafile data.txt --minstd 0.02 --ewas --linreg --phenofile phenotype.txt --pheno age --plot --qqplot --manhhattan
 ```
-In order to quick learn more options, try this <a href="todo add link to tutorial" target="_blank">tutorial</a>
+*In order to quick learn more options, try this <a href="todo add link to tutorial" target="_blank">tutorial</a>*

 ### Documentation
-Detailed documentation with all the features is <a href="todo add link to docs" target="_blank">here</a>
+Detailed documentation explaining all the features can be found <a href="todo add link to docs" target="_blank">here</a>.
 We also supply a quick  <a href="todo add link to tutorial" target="_blank">tutorial</a> that will walk you through the basic options avaliable

 ### Dependencies